Tuned Compositional Feature Replays for Efficient Stream Learning: Results

-Replaying high-level features with pretrained memory blocks contributed to CRUMB's high performance.
-Storing $n_X$ low-level feature maps from layer 3 instead of layer 12 (\textbf{Early feature replay} vs \textbf{Ours}) reduced performance by 9.7\%, and using non-pretrained memory blocks (\textbf{Random CRUMB}) reduced performance by 8.4\%.
-Pretraining with CIFAR100 (100 classes) instead of ImageNet (1000 classes) decreases accuracy by 10.4\%.
 In \textbf{Freeze memory}, no updates to memory blocks were allowed after pretraining.
-This did not affect accuracy, indicating that fine-tuning the memory blocks was unnecessary for stream learning on CORe50.
+This had no statistically significant effect on accuracy, indicating that fine-tuning the memory blocks was unnecessary for stream learning on CORe50.